 A comprehensive sports medicine program of prevention, treatment, and rehabilitation has been developed to ensure quality medical care for student-athletes.
-Director of Sports Medicine, Jason Kolean, is responsible for the administration and management of the sports medicine program and for the supervision of program staff.
-The sports medicine staff consists of College physicians, orthopedic physicians, athletic trainers, and support staff.
-The Director of Sports Medicine directs a staff of three part-time/on-call Certified Athletic Trainers, and several undergraduate student workers.
+Director of Sports Medicine, Ashley Steffey, is responsible for the administration and management of the sports medicine program and for the supervision of program staff.
+The sports medicine staff consists of Saint Mary's College physicians, orthopedic physicians, athletic trainers, and support staff.
+The Director of Sports Medicine directs a staff of on-call Certified Athletic Trainers along with a rotating staff of athletic training internship students, and several undergraduate student-employees.